Conditional squeezing induced by a two-level system: arbitrary-time Magnus coefficients in the quantum Rabi model: Methods

 Here, we defined detuning to be $\Delta = \omega - \omega_0$ and the sum-frequency $\Sigma = \omega + \omega_0$.
-Notice that the ``rotated" Hamiltonian is similar to the interaction picture Hamiltonian.
-However, we are staying in the full Schrödinger picture, as the operators hold no time dependence.
 Notice the terms oscillating at frequency $\Sigma$.
 Such terms do not contribute much to system dynamics.
 Physically, the term oscillating at $\Sigma$ destroys a photon and lowers the atom from excited to ground state, while the term oscillating at $-\Sigma$ creates a photon and excites the atom.
-These processes do not obey the conservation of energy.
-Nevertheless, under short timescales, the energy-time uncertainty relations allow rapid fluctuations in system dynamics.
+Under short timescales, the energy-time uncertainty relations allow rapid fluctuations in system dynamics.
 Many theoretical derivations and experimental applications have neglected such highly oscillating terms by making a so-called ``Rotating Wave Approximation (RWA)" \cite{Rabi1937}.
-Moreover, it has also been shown that one must be careful when using the RWA as the approximation can produce non-causal behaviors \cite{malonni_knight, malonni_james, sabin_causality, ClerkSipe1998}.
-There also exists a paper by Bugarth and colleagues on the effects of the RWA and the experimental validity of the approximation \cite{Burgarth_2024}.
-In this work, we briefly go over the ``averaging" process of the first-order Magnus expansion and its relation to the RWA.
-We also capture non-trivial contributions from the terms neglected by the RWA in section \ref{second}.
+Time-averaging effective Hamiltonian theories have also made similar approximations to the RWA by neglecting higher-order fluctuations by taking ensemble averages of the dynamics \cite{James_jerke}.
+In this work, we show how going beyond the RWA not only yields the well-known Bloch-Siegert shift but also exhibits conditional squeezing behavior as a cross-contribution between the RWA and counter-RWA terms.